wp-plugins/sendpress/readme.txt

 == Description ==

 Sending great emails and newsletters is something that should be easy and not require a third party system.
-This plugin aims to fix that and allow you to manage newsletters and emails with easy within WordPress.
+This plugin aims to fix that and allow you to manage newsletters and emails with ease within WordPress.
 Instead of focusing on providing every single feature under the sun, SendPress tries to provide only the ones that you really need.
 It aims to make email marketing through WordPress easy, complete and extensible.

 = Check out our 2 minute run through video =